 • A range of qualitative, mixed, and ethnographic methods (in any context)

 • Cross-cultural projects and sensitive or ambiguous topics

 • International development, global health, and humanitarian engineering

-• Program evaluation and social impact analysis
+• Program evaluation and impact analysis

 • Theoretically grounded, nimble analysis and sensemaking that uncovers patterns and assumptions

-•Cultural psychodynamic and other approaches that capture the unspoken, people’s perceptions, emotions, and experiences, and what is most at stake in their lives
+• Methods that capture the unspoken, people’s perceptions, emotions, and experiences, and what is most at stake in their lives

-• Design, systems, and critical thinking paradigms
+• Design and systems thinking paradigms

 • Writing and editing (technical, storytelling, proposal, and ethnographic)

-• Translation of findings into actionable plans that can advance the human experience and inform design, health, or strategic goals
+• Translation and articulation of findings into actionable plans that can advance the human experience and inform design, health, or strategic goals